YouHaveTrouble/minecraft-optimization/README.md

 This usually should be 1 less than [view-distance](#view-distance).
 You can experiment with other values when changing bukkit mob caps.

 #### entity-activation-range
-[Spigot Server Optimization Guide]
 **default:**
 animals:32, monsters:32, raiders: 48, misc:16
 **optimized:**
 animals:16, monsters:24, raiders: 48, misc:8
 **explanation:**
 Entities past this range will be ticked less often.
 Avoid setting this too low or you might break mob behavior (mob aggro, raids, etc).
+[SOG]

 #### tick-inactive-villagers
-[Spigot Server Optimization Guide]
 **default:** true
 **optimized:** false
 **explanation:**
 Enabling this prevents the server from ticking villagers outside the activation range.
 Villager tasks in 1.14+ are very heavy.
+[SOG]

 #### merge-radius
 **default:**